 You've found Mr. or Ms. Right, you've moved in together and you're starting to share your lives.
 But should you share your bank account?
 Share credit cards?
 Open a joint retirement account?

-Let's take a look at the pro's and con's of co-mingling your money.
+Let's take a look at the pros and cons of co-mingling your money.

-Pro's of Merging Your Money Together
+Pros of Merging Your Money Together

+You and your partner will need to share financial goals.
+Perhaps you both vow to pay off your mortgage within 10 years.
 Perhaps you both want to retire together in the year 2035.
 Or perhaps you simply want to save $5,000 before you have a baby.
-When you've comingled your money, you are more vested in each other's shared success.
+When you've co-mingled your money, you are more vested in each other's shared success.

 Tracking expenses becomes a lot easier when you throw your money into one shared pot.

+As you go through life, you and your partner will both experience ebbs and flows in your income.
 At times, you might earn more than your partner does, and at other times, your partner may be the higher breadwinner.
 Joining your finances prevents you from "keeping score" with one another.

-If your child's health insurance plan comes from Dad's job benefits, does that count as part of Dad's contribution?
-If Mom normally watches the child but today she needs a babysitter, does she pay, or is that a shared cost?
+Children are the ultimate joint-venture project.
+It will feel nearly impossible to divide the money you spend on your child.
+If your child's health insurance plan comes from your partner's job benefits, does that count as part of their contribution?
+If your partner normally watches the child, but today they need a babysitter, do they pay, or is that a shared cost?

-Con's of Co-Mingling Your Money
+Cons of Co-Mingling Your Money

 Someone else will weigh in on all your purchases.
 While your partner probably won't say anything about necessary expenses, your partner might try to veto your desire to spend $150 at the hair salon or $400 for a new car stereo system.

-Come to an Impasse - You and your partner may need to have some touchy conversations before you comingle your finances.
+You and your partner may need to have some touchy conversations before you co-mingle your finances.
 You'll need to discuss assumptions like: "Does the money that I earned before we met count as just mine, or as ours?
 Does the debt that I brought into our relationship count as just mine, or as ours?"
 It's possible you may come to an impasse over these issues.